dustinmschroeder/dustinmschroeder.github.io/publications/publication_page.markdown

 **D.M.
 Schroeder** and C. Grima. *Optimal Radar Sounder Frequency Selection for Ice Shell and Particle/Plasma Observation at Europa*, in preparation for Planetary and Space Science

 M. Haynes and **D.M.
 Schroeder**.
-An Hybrid Eikonal/Point Target Simulator for Icy Satellite Radar Sounders, in preparation for IEEE Transactions on Antennas and Propagation
+An Hybrid Eikonal/Point Target Model for Icy Satellite Radar Souding, in preparation for IEEE Transactions on Antennas and Propagation

 **D.M.
 Schroeder** and E. Rodriguez. *Limitations and Requirements on the Passive Probing of Europa’s Ice Shell Using Jupiter as a Radio Noise Source*, in preparation for Icarus